Bellevalia

 Bellevalia dubia stalk emerging, Mary Sue IttnerBellevalia dubia blue buds, Mary Sue IttnerBellevalia dubia, Mary Sue IttnerBellevalia dubia, Mary Sue IttnerBellevalia dubia, Mary Sue IttnerBellevalia dubia plants in various stages, Mary Sue Ittner

 Bellevalia flexuosa Boiss. is a winter grower distributed in the Middle East and North Africa where it grows in Mediterranean woodlands and shrublands and semi-steppe shrublands.
 Known as Common Roman Squill, it grows to about 10 cm (4 inches) tall and flowers January to March.
 The creamy white flowers are not especially showy, but have purple/blue stamens.
 In the same population there may be individuals with a green scape or a purple-topped scape.
-There is a flower mimicry between this bellevalia and Orchis israelitica so bees visiting this species will also visit and pollenize the non-rewarding orchis.
+There is a flower mimicry between this bellevalia and Orchis israelitica so bees visiting this species will also visit and pollinize the non-rewarding orchis.
 In the garden it will often self-seed so might have weed potential in favorable climates.
 Bellevalia flexuosa has been studied for its cytotoxic compounds against certain cancers.
 To learn about this see this article.
-First three photos from Shmuel Silinsky.
+The first three photos from Shmuel Silinsky.
 Photo 4 taken late January 2010 by Shlomit Heymann in Israel.

 Bellevalia flexuosa, Shmuel SilinskyBellevalia flexuosa, Shmuel SilinskyBellevalia flexuosa, Shmuel SilinskyBellevalia flexuosa, Shlomit Heymann